api7/lua-resty-etcd/cluster_health_check.md

 Implement a passive health check mechanism, when the connection/read/write fails occurs, recorded as a endpoint' failure.

-In a certain period of time, if there are n consecutive failures, the endpoint is marked unhealthy,  the unhealthy endpoint will not be choosed to connect for a certain period of time in the future.
+In a `failure_window`, if there are `failure_times` consecutive failures, the endpoint is marked as unhealthy,  the unhealthy endpoint will not be choosed to connect for a `disable_duration` time in the future.

-Health check mechanism would switch endpoint only when the previously choosed endpoint is marked unhealthy.
+Health check mechanism would switch endpoint only when the previously choosed endpoint is marked as unhealthy.

 Config
 ========